 You must have someone 18 years or older (it cannot be you) serve your spouse with copies of the divorce paperwork.
 Your spouse has 30 days to file his or her response to it.
 You must also show proof to the court that you served and/or attempted to serve your spouse with the paperwork.
-You show proof by filing a FL-115 form with the court.
+You show proof by filing an FL-115 form with the court.

 Step 3: Financial Disclosures

 California law requires both spouses to disclose important financial information to the court.
 This information must include each spouse’s assets and liabilities.
 It should also include an income and expense declaration.
-The point of financial disclosures is to make sure that the property division and any ordered support is fair.
+The point of financial disclosures is to make sure that the property division and any ordered support are fair.

 Step 4: Settlement Negotiations